 Some Frequently Asked Questions About Island Peak

 Climbing Island Peak is deemed tough since it requires an extended trek/climb in a remote place that exceeds 5500 meters.
 For several days, you must sleep at a height of 5000 meters or above.
-Climbers must have the good physical condition and fierce determination.
+Climbers must have good physical condition and fierce determination.
 On average, daily walking hours are 6-7 hours, while summit days can be 10-14 hours.

 This expedition requires the use of climbing equipment (Harness, Ice Axe, Crampons, Mountaineering Boots, Ascender).
 Previous climbing experience is required, and we also offer climbing training at base camp before the actual climb.